 Food security: Ukraine and Russia war is affecting the food systems causing the worst unpredictable hunger and still rising day by day.
 The two countries are major providers of basic agricultural commodities like wheat.
 In recent days, the price of agricultural commodities has fluctuated sharply as tensions threaten to disrupt global shipments of wheat seeds.
 Disruptions and rising prices for those commodities as well as the cost of fuel and fertilizer, important inputs for our farmers could further threaten food security stability.
 For example, among our members we had a loss of 58,000 Tonnes of Irish potatoes production last season because of poor fertilization regimes and scarcity of other critical inputs.

 Other consequences include situations where farmers cannot afford to buy enough food for the family due to the increased prices on different commodities.
 Which has led to farmers not being able to afford three meals per day.
 Which could unfortunately increase the rate of malnutrition among children and women who are more vulnerable.
-Also, the farmers who had taken bank loans to improve on their livelihoods are failing to repay and stand a risk of losing their collaterals to the banks which in turn will plow them back to poverty.
-“A largest number of farmers is having trouble in finding wheat they need to prepare their next cropping season.
-I hope the war ends and everything can go back to normal” says a farmer form Gikaya Cell Nyamirama Sector.
+Also, the farmers who had taken bank loans to improve on their livelihoods are failing to repay and stand a risk of losing their collaterals to the banks which in turn will plough them back to poverty.
+“A large number of farmers are having trouble in finding wheat they need to prepare for their next cropping season.
+I hope the war ends and everything can go back to normal” says a farmer from Gikaya Cell Nyamirama Sector.